kurealnum/Mini-Workflows/README.md

 This is a major learning experience for me, and it'll be changed as I go along!

 ### Random Notes:
--Data structures isn't just about organizing data, it's also about the operations that we use on those data structures
+- Data structures isn't just about organizing data, it's also about the operations that we use on those data structures

--***Blinds 75 list*** (the ex-facebooks devs list) is something that I would love to work through, I just need to have the time and whatnot.
+- ***Blinds 75 list*** (the ex-facebooks devs list) is something that I would love to work through, I just need to have the time and whatnot.
 I'd also like to note that I actually want to learn DSA (Data Structures and Algorithms), and not just interviews.

 ## Understanding Leetcode problems